Andrew Loog Oldham: Later career

 A recording by the Andrew Oldham Orchestra was rediscovered in the 1990s when the Verve used a string loop based on the orchestral arrangement of the Rolling Stones song "The Last Time" in their song "Bitter Sweet Symphony"; in the ensuing court battle, songwriting royalties for the Verve track were awarded to Allen Klein's ABKCO Records, the owner of the copyright for "The Last Time".
+They would later revert back to The Verve frontman Richard Ashcroft.

 Oldham co-wrote a biography of ABBA in the 1990s and three autobiographies: Stoned (1998), 2Stoned (2001), and Rolling Stoned (2011) in which he and other music figures recount his days as a manager, producer and impresario.
 He was inducted into Rock and Roll Hall of Fame in 2014.

 In 2005, Oldham thanked the Scientology-linked drug rehab organisation Narconon for saving his life from his cocaine addiction.
 In the same year he was recruited by Steven Van Zandt to host a radio show on Van Zandt's Underground Garage radio channel heard in North America on Sirius Satellite Radio.
 Oldham had a three-hour show on weekdays and a four-hour weekend show.
 In 2006 he collaborated with renowned Argentine musician Charly García for his album Kill Gil, which was eventually released in a slightly reworked form in 2010.
 In 2008, he worked on the production of a new album by Argentine rock band Los Ratones Paranoicos.

 In 2014, Oldham overheard Canadian artist Ché Aimee Dorval singing backup on a friend's track he was helping to produce, and he subsequently signed her to his label.
 In September 2014, Oldham's label released Dorval's second studio EP, Volume One.
 She was also given two covers to sing on his 2013 album of Rolling Stones songs entitled Andrew Oldham Orchestra and Friends play the Rolling Stones Songbook Vol. 2.
 Dorval sang "As Tears Go By" and "Under My Thumb".

 In 2020, he began his first lectures as a visiting Scholar at Thompson Rivers University in British Columbia, Canada.